xrg/openerp-client-web/README.txt

 -------------------------------------------------------------------------------

 Here is the installation instructions for Debian based Linux distributions.
-Tested on Debian Etch and Ubuntu Feisty/Gutsy.
+Tested on Debian Etch and Ubuntu Hardy.
 The procedure might work with other Linux or similar distributions.
 See the docs on how to install the specified Packages on your favourite distro.

 Prerequisites:

    1. Python >= 2.4
-   2. OpenERP Server >= 4.2.1
+   2. OpenERP Server >= 5.0
-   3. TurboGears >= 1.0.3.2
+   3. TurboGears >= 1.0.3.2 <= 1.0.7

 OpenERP Server: